Periodontal Disease Treatment – Sachse, TX

 Give Your Pearly Whites a Healthy Home

 The most common oral health condition in the United States isn’t tooth decay, but gum disease.
 In fact, the CDC estimates that about 50% of adults currently have it.
 Also known as periodontal disease, gum disease can eventually lead to tooth loss if left untreated, as bacteria permanently damage the tissues supporting the teeth.
 With targeted periodontal therapy, Dr. Robert Wiese can prevent the harmful effects of gum disease and give your pearly whites a healthy home.
-To find relief for sensitive or bleeding gums, contact our Wiese Dental team today!
+To find relief for sensitive or bleeding gums, contact our Wiese Dental team today for periodontal disease treatment in Sachse, TX!

-Why Choose Wiese Dental for Periodontal (Gum) Disease Treatment?
+Why Choose Wiese Dental for Periodontal Disease Treatment?

 - One-on-One Care from an Experienced, Compassionate Dentist